 6. BUTCHER’S Wet Dog Food

 Dry dog food is more commonly fed to most pups, but wet dog food is an option that shouldn’t be automatically disregarded.
 Wet dog food often has more protein in it than dry dog food does, but it doesn’t often pack enough punch in terms of keeping your dog full and can be exponentially more expensive.

 This wet dog food from Butcher’s is a “nourishing food for dogs,” as stated on the packaging.
 Each box comes with six cans that have 400 grams of food inside.
-They are gluten-free, made for dogs that struggle to digest ingredients like wheat or barley.
+They are gluten-free, and made for dogs that struggle to digest ingredients like wheat or barley.